 - Food blender

 - Hob or stove

 - Safe box

-There's a great choice of places to eat out locally, but it's just as tempting to stay put for the week and be looked after by Coco Shambhala's 2 on-site chefs, who personalise their meals to your requests.
-They don't work with any particular menu; instead, before arrival and every morning, they'll chat to you about your preferences, and create a menu for any meals you'd like.
-Daily breakfast is included in the rate, and can consist of whatever you fancy, served until 4pm!
-Lunches, snacks and dinners are also available daily (extra cost).
-Suggested meals change according to season and availability of fresh ingredients; all meals, including breakfast, are served 'in villa' on your private terrace or inside at the dining table.
+There's a great choice of places to eat out locally, but it's just as tempting to stay put for the week and be looked after by Coco Shambhala's two on-site chefs.
+There’s a menu for your perusal, but most prefer to take their advice.
+Before arrival and every morning, they'll chat to you about your preferences and personalise their meals to your requests.
+Daily breakfast can consist of whatever you fancy, served until 4pm!
+Lunches, snacks and dinners are also available daily.
+All meals, including breakfast, are served 'in villa', either on your private terrace or inside at the dining table.

-Each villa has a kitchen and BBQ, and grocery packs can be supplied on request; useful for making snacks/light meals.
-When you arrive, you'll find a complimentary selection of beers, a bottle of champagne, handmade Belgian chocolates, tea, coffee, milk, sugar, a selection of soft drinks, Tropicana juices and packaged drinking water to get you started.
+Each villa has a kitchen and BBQ, and grocery packs can be supplied on request; useful if you want to cook your own meals.
+When you arrive, you'll find a complimentary selection of beers, a bottle of champagne, tea, coffee, milk, sugar, a selection of soft drinks, Tropicana juices and packaged drinking water to get you started.

 - Dinner by arrangement

 - Full kitchen